duncpro/jaws-rest/README.md

-# JAWS-REST-React
+# JAWS-REST
-Boilerplate Gradle project for developing serverless RESTful Web apps on AWS using Java.
+Boilerplate Gradle project for developing serverless RESTful APIs on AWS using Java.

 The primary motivation behind JAWS is to provide a platform for developing REST APIs which have minimal hosting cost, until the user-base grows significantly.
 By leveraging technologies